Coccia Institute Welcomes New Director

-The College of Humanities and Social Sciences has appointed Publishers Weekly Senior Editor Mark Rotella as the new director of the Joseph and Elda Coccia Institute for the Italian Experience in America.
+The College of Humanities and Social Sciences, along with the Joseph and Elda Coccia Institute for the Italian Experience in America, is pleased to announce the appointment of Mark Rotella as its new director.

-He has published nearly four dozen articles in a wide array of outlets including The New York Times, The New York Times Book Review, Los Angeles Times, Washington Post, The Wall Street Journal, Minneapolis Star Tribune, Vanity Fair, Saveur, and NPR.org and has appeared on National Public Radio outlets across the United States (on flagship shows such as All Things Considered and The Leonard Lopate Show), as well as on CBS’s The Insider, Entertainment Tonight, and ABC News.
+Rotella joins the Coccia Institute from Publisher’s Weekly, where he has been Senior Editor since 2006.
+Rotella is an internationally recognized writer on the Italian American Experience, including his books Stolen Figs: And Other Adventures in Calabria, (Farrar, Straus & Giroux / North Point Press, 2003) and Amore: The Story of Italian American Song (Farrar, Straus & Giroux, 2010) as well as the introduction to the reissue of Carlo Levi’s classic memoir Christ Stopped at Eboli (Farrar, Straus & Giroux, 2006).
+He has published nearly four dozen articles in a wide array of outlets including The New York Times, New York Times Book Review, The L.A.
+Times, Washington Post, Wall Street Journal, Minneapolis Star Tribune, Vanity Fair, Saveur Magazine, and NPR.org and has appeared on National Public Radio outlets across the USA (on flagship shows such as All Things Considered and the Leonard Lopate Show), CBS’s The Insider, Entertainment Tonight, and ABC News.

 Rotella’s appointment comes on the back of his cultural credentials as an observer and writer of the Italian American experience and a strong and inclusive vision for continuing and building on the Coccia Institute’s regional reputation as a center of engagement and learning about the Italian American experience.